Q: What are your requirements for letters of recommendation?

 A: Yes.
 Please see our eligibility requirements.

-Q: Do you offer an Advanced Standing route of admission?
+Q: Do you accept applications for Transfer/Advanced Standing admission?

 Q: May I come visit and tour the Medical School?